JanHerca/urantiapedia/output/wikijs/en/article/Meredith_Sprunger/The_Commission_to_Minister_The_way_Jesus_Taught_us.md

 Most of the concepts of _The URANTIA Book_ are already in the thought patterns of Western Civilization.
 It is the unique integration of these ideas in _The URANTIA Book_ which makes them effective.
 Many theologians, ministers, and educators are currently presenting the essential truths of _The URANTIA Book_ in their teaching.
 This is doing much good but it lacks the integrative spiritual vision and faith power of a revelatory breakthrough.
 Only the coherent message of _The URANTIA Book_ itself has the dynamic to bring about a transformation of the contemporary human condition.

 I recognize that such an open ministry is not for timid souls.
 It is difficult for people who are balanced, solid citizens in their communities to risk being viewed as “different” or belonging to some strange cult or movement.
 Let us not forget that pioneers always face difficulty and hardship.
 Pioneering is a rigorous and lonely path of service.
 Do not imagine that opposition and oppression are only aberrations of the past.
 New and enlarged truth will be attacked in every era of historical development.
 Nevertheless, for those who have courage guided by wisdom, bringing a knowledge of the fifth epochal revelation to the individuals and institutions of our world is one of the most important ministries of modern times.
 An archangel of Nebadon reminds us, “The weak indulge in resolutions, but the strong act.
 Life is but a day's work — do it well.
-The act is ours; the consequences God's.” ([UB 48:7.13](/en/The_Urantia_Book/48#p7_13))
+The act is ours; the consequences God's.” (<a id="a74_899"></a>[UB 48:7.13](/en/The_Urantia_Book/48#p7_13))

 Whatever form of outreach ministry you should choose to engage in, let me share some principles which may help to guide this service.
 I would invite you to adapt, internalize, and live by the following seven principles of ministry,